-ITIES AND EXCHANGE COMMISSION shington, DC 20549 N F ORM 10-Q (Mark One) X QUARTERLY REPOR T PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANG GE ACT OF 1934 For the quarterly period ended Apri 1 30, 2016 OR ☐ TRANSITION REPOR T PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANG GE ACT OF 1934 For the transition period from on File Number: 000-28132 EALTH SOLUTIONS, INC • Delaware 31-1455414 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) A (Address of pri ntree Street, NE, Suite 600, tlanta, GA 30309 incipal executive offices) (Zip Code) (404) 920-2396 ephone number, including area code) quired to be filed by Section 13 or 15(d) of the Sec I to file such reports), and (2) has been subject to s ly and posted on its corporate Web site, if any, even ding 12 months (or for such shorter period that the an accelerated filer, a non-accelerated filer or a sr " in Rule 12b-2 of the Exchange Act.
-(Check one) Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer $\square$ Smaller reporting company x Indicate by check mark whet her the registrant is a shell company (as def (Do not check if a smaller reporting company) ined in Rule 12b-2 of the Exchange Act).
-Yes □ The number of shares outstar nding of the Registrant's Common Stock, \$.
-01 par value, as of June 1, 2016: 19,411,549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, DC 20549

+(Mark One)

+FORM 10-Q

+X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended July 31, 2016

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 000-28132

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+31-1455414 (I.R.S.
+Employer

+(I.R.S.
+Employer Identification No.)

+1230 Peachtree Street, NE, Suite 600, Atlanta, GA 30309 (Address of principal executive offices) (Zip Code)

+(Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No o

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes x No o

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer □

+Accelerated filer □

+Non-accelerated filer □

+Smaller reporting company x

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No x

+The number of shares outstanding of the Registrant's Common Stock, \$.01 par value, as of September 1, 2016: 19,654,284 No x

 TABLE OF CONTENTS

-Page
+rage

 Part I. FINANCIAL INFORMATION

 Item 1.
 Financial Statements 2

-Condensed Consolidated Balance Sheets at April 30, 2016 and January 31, 2016 2
+Condensed Consolidated Balance Sheets at July 31, 2016 and January 31, 2016 2

-Condensed Consolidated Statements of Operations for the three months ended April 30, 2016 and 2015 4
+Condensed Consolidated Statements of Operations for the three and six months ended July 31, 2016 and 2015 4

-Condensed Consolidated Statements of Cash Flows for the three months ended April 30, 2016 and 2015 5
+Condensed Consolidated Statements of Cash Flows for the six months ended July 31, 2016 and 2015 5

 Notes to Condensed Consolidated Financial Statements 6

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 15
+Management's Discussion and Analysis of Financial Condition and Results of Operations 16

 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 24
+Quantitative and Qualitative Disclosures About Market Risk 26

 Item 4.
-Controls and Procedures 24
+Controls and Procedures 26

 Part II.
 OTHER INFORMATION

 Item 1.
-Legal Proceedings 25
+Legal Proceedings 27

 Item 1A.
-Risk Factors 25
+Risk Factors 27

 Item 6.
-Exhibits 33
+Exhibits 35

-Signatures 34
+Signatures 36